cadbox1/prawn-stack/README.md

 ### Ideas

-1. Setup a rollup table and iteratively refresh it as a materialized view solution.
 1. Graph the number of events over time with something like Nivo.
 1. Setup a cron to hit an endpoint every 5 minutes.
 This can also act as a monitoring solution.
 1. Setup MDX on NextJS pages and add some more copy about the project.